 The King of the Golden River and Homestead Abundance

 Gluck is invited, by the King of the Golden River, to climb to the top of a mountain and to sprinkle 3 drops of holy water into the “Golden River.”
 If he succeeds in his quest the river will turn to gold for him.
 If he fails he will lose everything and turn into a large black stone.
 When Hans and Swartz hear of the quest they abuse Gluck.
 Then they duel with each other, each wanting the gold at the top of the mountain for himself.
-Each brother is tested in his greatest moral flaw, and fails the test, never reaching the treasure.
+Each brother is tested in his greatest moral flaw and fails the test, never reaching the treasure.
 Gluck then makes the quest, taking with him holy water.
 Gluck faces the same moral tests as his brothers and wins.
-It is in sharing his meager supply of Holy Water, and giving up the quest, that Gluck actually gains the treasure.
+It is in sharing his meagre supply of Holy Water, and giving up the quest, that Gluck actually gains the treasure.
 The river flows again into the valley, making his homestead fertile, once again.
-And Gluck, the new land owner, is generous with his neighbors and with strangers.
+And Gluck, the new landowner, is generous with his neighbours and with strangers.